Cycling Accident Solicitors — Scotland

 Making a cycling accident claim typically involves the following steps:

-• Contact a solicitor: Reach out to our bicycle accident lawyers.
-We provide expert guidance tailored to your specific situation.
+• Contact a solicitor: Reach out to our bicycle accident lawyers for expert guidance tailored to your specific situation.
+We offer free initial consultations.

-• Discuss the accident circumstances: Tell us about the details of your accidents, being as thorough as possible.
+• Discuss the accident circumstances: Share the details of your accident, being as thorough as possible.
 Even small details can be crucial to building a strong case.

-• Gather evidence: We will collect as much supporting evidence as possible, including photos and testimonies from witnesses and medical experts.
-This may also include CCTV footage, police or local authority reports, and medical records.
+• Gather evidence: We’ll collect as much supporting evidence as possible, including photos, testimonies from witnesses and medical experts, CCTV footage, police or local authority reports and medical records.

-• Identify the responsible party: This could be another road user or a vehicle manufacturer.
-Our legal experts will help determine who is legally responsible for your injuries.
+• Identify the responsible party: Our legal experts will help determine who is legally responsible for your injuries.

-• Get independent medical reports: These may be required to support your claim.
-These reports will provide an unbiased assessment of your condition.
+• Get independent medical reports: These third-party reports may be required by insurers or the court to provide an unbiased assessment of your condition.

-• Be aware of the time limit: Under Scottish law, court actions need to be made within three years of the accident.
+• Be aware of the time limit: Under Scots law, you must raise court action within three years of the accident.
 However, it’s best to start the process as soon as possible while the evidence is fresh.

 How Much Compensation?